 Let $G$ be a smooth group scheme over a field $K$, and let $X$ be a $K$-scheme.
-Then by a well-known Theorem of Grothendieck \cite[Th\'eor\`eme~11.7, Remark~11.8]{Grothendieck_BrauerIII}, the functor
+Then by a well-known theorem of Grothendieck \cite[Th\'eor\`eme~11.7, Remark~11.8]{Grothendieck_BrauerIII}, the functor

 is an equivalence of categories.
-This article studies a similar functor in $p$-adic geometry:
+This article studies a similar functor in $p$-adic geometry.

-Let $K$ be a non-archimedean field over $\Q_p$ and let $X$ be an adic space over $K$, considered as a diamond in the sense of Scholze \cite[\S15]{etale-cohomology-of-diamonds}.
-Then $X$ has an \'etale topology and a much finer $v$-topology \cite[\S14]{etale-cohomology-of-diamonds}.
+Let $K$ be a non-Archimedean field over $\Q_p$, and let $X$ be an adic space over $K$, considered as a diamond in the sense of Scholze \cite[Section~15]{etale-cohomology-of-diamonds}.
+Then $X$ has an \'etale topology and a much finer $v$-topology; see \cite[Section~14]{etale-cohomology-of-diamonds}.
 Let $G$ be any rigid analytic group variety over $K$, not necessarily commutative, considered as a diamond.
 In this article, we study the functor

-where a $G$-torsor is a sheaf with a $G$-action that is locally isomorphic to $G$ (see \cref{s:G-torsors}).
-This functor is always fully faithful.
-The question whether it is essentially surjective can be phrased in terms of the morphism of sites $\nu:X_v\to X_{\et}$ by asking whether $R^1\nu_{\ast}G$ vanishes.
+where a $G$-torsor is a sheaf with a $G$-action that is locally isomorphic to $G$ (see \Cref{s:G-torsors}).
+Let $\nu\colon X_v\to X_{\et}$ be the natural morphism of sites; then this functor is fully faithful under the mild technical assumption that $\nu_\ast \mathbb G_a=\G_a$ (\textit{e.g.}~by results of Scholze and Kedlaya--Liu, this holds when $X$ is a perfectoid space or a semi-normal rigid space); see \Cref{p:fully-faithful-G-torsors-et-to-v}.
+The question whether the functor is essentially surjective can be phrased in terms of $\nu$ by asking whether $R^1\nu_{\ast}G$ vanishes.

-In this $p$-adic situation, the analogy to Grothendieck's Theorem works best when $X$ is a perfectoid space: Inddeed, in this case, torsors under $G=\G_a$ on $X_{\et}$ and $X_{v}$ agree, namely Scholze proves that $R\nu_{\ast}\G_a=\G_a$ \cite[Proposition 8.8]{etale-cohomology-of-diamonds}.
-By a Theorem of Kedlaya--Liu, also vector bundles on $X_{\et}$ and $X_v$ agree \cite[Theorem~3.5.8]{KedlayaLiu-II} (cf.\ \cite[Lemma 17.1.8]{ScholzeBerkeleyLectureNotes}), which is the case of $G=\GL_n$.
-This implies the case of linear algebraic $G$ by the Tannakian formalism \cite[\S19.5]{ScholzeBerkeleyLectureNotes}.
-Our main result is the following generalisation of all of these statements:
+In this $p$-adic situation, the analogy to Grothendieck's theorem works best when $X$ is a perfectoid space: indeed, in this case, torsors under $G=\G_a$ on $X_{\et}$ and $X_{v}$ agree; namely, Scholze proves that $R\nu_{\ast}\G_a=\G_a$; see \cite[Proposition 8.8]{etale-cohomology-of-diamonds}.
+By a theorem of Kedlaya--Liu, vector bundles on $X_{\et}$ and $X_v$ also agree; see \cite[Theorem~3.5.8]{KedlayaLiu-II} (\textit{cf.} \cite[Lemma 17.1.8]{ScholzeBerkeleyLectureNotes}), which is the case of $G=\GL_n$.
+This implies the case of linear algebraic $G$ by the Tannakian formalism; see \cite[Section~19.5]{ScholzeBerkeleyLectureNotes}.
+Our main result is the following generalisation of all of these statements.

-\begin{Theorem} Let $X$ be a perfectoid space and let $G$ be a rigid group over $K$.
+\begin{Theorem} Let $X$ be a perfectoid space, and let $G$ be a rigid group over $K$.
 The functor